choyer/hyde/README.md

 ```

 > [!TIP]
 > I've included some of the most popular social service icons.
-To add other simply download additional ones from the [Simple Icons ](https://simpleicons.org/) website and place them in the themes `/static/simple-icons/` directory.
+To add others simply download additional icons from the [Simple Icons ](https://simpleicons.org/) website and place them in the themes `/static/simple-icons/` directory.
 The name used in the config file should match the svg filename (without the .svg).

 ## Options